alain-kubwayo/node-js-crash-course/README.md

 * Partials to keep the code organized and maintainable
 * Adding CSS

+## Middleware

+* What is a middleware?
+Code which runs (on the server) between getting a request and sending a response. `app.use(func)` is generally used to run some middleware code (can also be used to handle 404 request).
+You could also have more than one piece of middleware that runs on the server.
+Like `app.use(func)`, `app.use(func)`, `app.use(func)`. !
+The functions that run in our get handlers are also essentially middleware.
+The `use` method runs for every type of request to all routes including `POST` requests.
+Middleware runs from top to bottom in our code until we exit the process or explicitly send a response to the browser.
+* Middleware examples
+    * Logger middleware to log details of every request
+    * Authentication check middleware for protected routes
+    * Middleware to parse JSON data from requests
+    * Return 404 pages
+* Creating custom middleware(s)
+* Using `next()` (the browser hangs => next() used to tell Express to move on)
+* 3rd party middleware: made for us so we don't have to create our own if they already exist.
+E.g. `morgan` which can be installed with NPM like so, `npm install morgan`
+* Static files (images, CSS) with `app.use(express.static('public'))`
 ### PS
 * `npm init` to generate a `package.json` file
 * `npm install express`